That dollar amount reflects an 8.9% gain from $25 billion four years earlier in 2019.

-Arizona ranks among America’s 25 most lucrative exporters by state behind front-runners including Texas, California, Louisiana, New York State and Illinois.
-The value of Arizona’s exports equals 1.3% of the United States’ overall exported products for 2022, down from 1.4% one year prior.
+Arizona ranks 19th among America’s most lucrative exporters by state behind front-runners including Texas, California, Louisiana, New York state and Illinois.
+The value of Arizona’s exports equals 1.4% of the United States’ overall exported products for 2023, up from 1.3% one year prior.

-Based on research from Statista, Arizona’s exported products represent 7.6% of the state’s total economic output or real Gross Domestic Product in 2022 ($356.4 billion in current dollars based on BEA statistics).
+Based on research from IBIS World, Arizona’s exported products represent 7.9% of the state’s total economic output or Gross Domestic Product in 2023 ($362.2 billion).

 Arizona’s Top 10 Exports